 At least 130 Ugandans have the opportunity to be part of the live online session discussing internet standards in the world, according to the Internet Society Uganda Chapter.

 The Gambia conference has been organised by The Internet Society Africa Regional Bureau while the Internet Society Uganda Chapter is in charge of the Kampala forum.
 The meetings will be used to discuss internet standards and the role the Internet Engineering Task Force (IETF) plays in setting open internet standards.
-The objective

 "The objective of the forum is to create awareness and understanding of the IETF and its role in setting open standards and to encourage African University students, instructors, researchers and internet enthusiasts to participate in the development of open internet standards development," says a note from the Internet Society Uganda Chapter.